 The ASUS VG258QM has mediocre horizontal viewing angles, but this is expected of a TN panel.
 The image loses accuracy as soon as you move off-center, which isn't ideal for co-op gaming.
 For a monitor with wide viewing angles, check out the LG 27GN800-B.

-The vertical viewing angles are poor, so the image looks inaccurate if you mount it above or below eye level.
+The ASUS VG258QM has poor vertical viewing angles, so the image looks inaccurate if you mount it above or below eye level.
 As with other TN monitors, it looks especially bad from below.

 The ASUS VG258QM has decent gray uniformity, but this can vary between individual units.
 The upper section of the screen looks noticeably darker than the bottom, which is normal for TN panels.
 Thankfully, there isn't much dirty screen effect and uniformity is better in near-dark scenes.